nesl/Time-in-State-RL/ant/Readme.md

 variable timing characteristics during training.
 The Ant environment and robot is taken from the Pybullet code with modifications for the variable timing characteristics.

-**The code in the current folder trains the fully connected policies for Time-in-State and Domain Randomization settings**
+**The code in the current folder trains the fully connected policies for Time-in-State and Domain Randomization settings.**

 ## Requirements
 a) Installation and setup the OpenAI baselines.